sagecodes/intro-tableau/README.md

 ## Pronto Bikes Seattle

+Seattle loves bike data!
+Lets use a lot of what we just learned in the previous section and do a quick analysis on this data!

 In a time before LimeBikes and Jump there was once a bike company called [Pronto](https://en.wikipedia.org/wiki/Pronto_Cycle_Share) that inhabited Seattle.

 Our job as a Data Analyist is to figure out how many trips were take each month, and how to easily visulize those trips.
 What does the Trend of the number of rides per month look like?